-The Digital Classrooms at SFAI have 24” iMac computers, inkjet printers, reflective/transparency flatbed scanners, and audiovisual equipment including full HD projectors.
-Digital Classrooms are available during scheduled classes with the exception the DMS2 classroom, which is adjacent to the Digital Media Studio and is available for general student use when not booked.
-For more information, please email email@example.com.
+The Digital Classrooms at SFAI are outfitted with iMac computers, inkjet or laser printers, reflective/transparency flatbed scanners, and audiovisual equipment including full HD projectors.
+Digital Classrooms are available for regularly scheduled classes, and can be reserved by emailing email@example.com.
+The DMS2 classroom, adjacent to the Digital Media Studio, is additionally available for general student use when not reserved for a class.
+For more information, please email firstname.lastname@example.org.

 Digital Darkroom (DDR)

 The Digital Darkroom is the primary still imagery scanning facility at SFAI.
 Located on the Chestnut Street campus next to the Digital Imaging Studio, the DDR provides students with access to variably sized flatbed reflective/transparency scanners, dedicated film scanners, and color calibrated LCD monitors.
 This facility enables the creation of large archival scans from reflective media, oversized media, and film of multiple formats and stocks, providing users an easy transition between analog and digital workflows.
 For more information, please call the Digital Imaging Manager at 415.351.3501 or email email@example.com.

 Digital Imaging Studio (DIS)